Ghostface Killah: Post Def Jam

+Lawsuits and criminal charges

+In 1995, Coles was issued an arrest warrant for robbery.
+In December 1997, Coles was arrested for weapons possession after being pulled over for a traffic violation whereby police claimed that Coles got out of the car and became verbally abusive.
+He was wearing a bulletproof vest which gave them probable cause to search him and his car where they found a .357 Magnum handgun and he was charged with third-degree criminal possession of a weapon.
+In February 1999, Coles was issued a 6-month sentence for attempted robbery, and later pleaded guilty to an additional charge of weapons possession and was issued five years of probation with four months of prison time.

 In July 2011, Coles was sued by Jack Urbont for copyright violation stemming from the "improper use" of the 1960s "Iron Man" theme song, which Urbont claimed as his own.
 Urbont also took issue with Coles' appropriation of the Iron Man brand name.
 Coles was granted summary judgment on the lawsuit in April 2015, which stated that Marvel Entertainment, owners of the Iron Man character and brand, owned the "Iron Man" theme song, not Urbont.

 In August 2011, Coles filed a lawsuit against Universal Music for unpaid royalties.

 Personal life

-Like fellow Wu-Tang Clan member Raekwon, Ghostface is a Muslim, having converted to Islam in 2004.
-Ghostface is the father of rappers Sun God, Supreme, and singer Infinite.
+Like fellow Wu-Tang Clan member Raekwon, Coles is a convert to Islam, having converted in 2004.
+Ghostface is the father of rappers Sun God and Supreme, and singer Infinite Coles.

 Aliases

 Ghostface Killah, like most members of the Wu-Tang clan, rapped under several personae, each with their own name, mythology and influences.
 Some recurring aliases: